hyperledger/toc/guidelines/project-best-practices.md

 ## Repository structure

-* Projects should follow the [Common Repository Structure](repository-structure.md) which provides details for required and recommended repository files.
+* Projects should follow the [Common Repository Structure](../governing-documents/repository-structure.md) which provides details for required and recommended repository files.

 ## Maintainer guidelines

-* Projects should document maintainers along with maintainer roles and responsibilities in a MAINTAINERS.md file.
+* Projects should document maintainers along with maintainer roles and responsibilities in a `MAINTAINERS.md` file.
-* See the [Maintainers Guidelines](MAINTAINERS-guidelines.md) and [sample MAINTAINERS.md](SAMPLE-MAINTAINERS.md) for suggested duties of a maintainer and guidance on how to add and remove maintainers.
+* See the [Maintainers File Governing Document](../governing-documents/MAINTAINERS-file.md) and [sample MAINTAINERS.md](../governing-documents/SAMPLE-MAINTAINERS.md) for suggested duties of a maintainer and guidance on how to add and remove maintainers.

 ## Inclusive naming